10 Adult Things I Do Now

 I’ve recently moved to London and I’m now self-sufficient in life.
 Scary!
 With this self-sufficiency comes self-professed adulthood and adult things so here are 10 Adult things I do now!

-I live with my best friend and her boyfriend and we have an Amazon Fire Stick, which is great for binge-watching TV shows, but we all love a bit of a BBC, ITV, Channel 4 Catch up session so a TV licence is a must.
+I live with my best friend and her boyfriend and we have an Amazon Fire Stick, which is great for binge-watching TV shows, but we all love a bit of a BBC, ITV, or Channel 4 Catch up session so a TV license is a must.
 Stay legal peeps!

 2. I pay bills